gloyens/gizz-next-remake/README.md

 - Add all the extras that I never got around to doing on the HTML version of the site - live albums, demos etc

 ### Known Issues
-- Random buttoon doesn't work properly withserver components; might need to be removed.
+- Random button doesn't work properly withserver components; might need to be removed.
 - CSS is still pretty messy, and could use some refactoring